godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 We make these values change in the _process(delta) function.
 To activate this function, we need to call set_process(true) in the _ready() function.

 We also increment our angle_from and angle_to values here.
 However, we must not forget to clamp() the resulting values between 0 and 360°!
 If you don't, the script will work correctly but angles values will grow bigger and bigger over time, until they reach the maximum integer value Godot can manage (2^31 - 1).
-When this happens, Godot may crash.
+When this happens, Godot may crash or produce unexpected behavior.

 Finally, we must not forget to call the update() function, which automatically calls _draw().
 This way, you can control when you want to refresh the frame.